Why some findings are dropped before they reach your PR

 • It confirms the findings that hold up and writes the user-facing comment text — the one-liner, the evidence prose, and the optional code suggestion.

-Why the rescission rate is a feature
+Why the drop rate is a feature

 A reviewer that is conservative on the first pass — "only flag what you are sure about" — misses real bugs and feels timid.
 A reviewer that is aggressive on the first pass and posts everything floods you with false alarms and trains you to ignore it.
 Two passes get both: